-Whether you’re a homeowner, a landlord or a commercial property owner, if you’re based in the UK, as of August 1st 2007, you’re required to have an up to date energy performance certificate.
+Whether you’re a homeowner, a landlord, or a commercial property owner based in the UK, as of August 1st 2007 you’re required to have an up to date energy performance certificate.
 Those without are subject to hefty fines and penalties.
-However, it doesn’t have to be a hassle getting your EPC survey done, it can be very straightforward.
+However, it doesn’t have to be a hassle getting your EPC survey done.
+It can be very straightforward to choose the ideal company.
 Here’s what it involves.

 What is an EPC Survey?

 All homeowners, landlords and property owners in the UK are required by law to have an up to date EPC, as of August 1st 2007.
 An Energy Performance Certificate (EPC) is essentially a study of your properties energy efficiency, and CO2 emissions.
 It details aspects of your properties energy efficiency, highlighting shortcomings, and grading the building from ‘A’, the best, to ‘G’, the worst.
 The average property coming in at roughly ‘C’ or ‘D’.

 Why You Need One

 If you’re a homeowner, a landlord or manage a commercial property with over 50m2 of floor space, then you legally need a current EPC.
 EPC grades can determine a properties rental and resale value and attractiveness, as well as there being fines and penalties for property owners caught without one.

 An EPC certificate is valid for ten years, after which you need a new one.
 If you’re selling or renting the property, you need to perform an EPC survey, with penalties and fines of £200 for those who fail to do this.
 In order to avoid hefty fines and hassle, you need to make absolutely sure your home, rental let, or commercial property has an up to date EPC.
 It’s not that much hassle or cost to sort out, so save yourself a whole bundle of trouble and hassle, and get a company in.

 What Does It Involve?